 - Users Dissatisfied with Outcome

 - Touchpoints are also used to solicit feedback throughout the service experience.
-Feedback mechanism can be overt, by querying users, or through observation.
-The should gauge if the service is meeting users’ expectations and whether there are questions that need resolving.
+The feedback mechanism can be overt, by querying users, or through observation.
+They should gauge if the service is meeting users’ expectations and whether there are questions that need resolving.

 This article is an excerpt from The Master, Vol. III, Service Design Book of Knowledge.
-Sign up for waiting list. https://internationalservicedesigninstitute.com/learning-resources/
+Sign up for the waiting list.